Is the Raspberry Pi Pico an alternative to the Arduino Nano?

 The Raspberry Pi Pico currently costs just under €10 plus shipping.
 The already quite aged Arduino Nano you can get for less than €5, but this is then a China clone and not an original Arduino.
 For an original Arduino Nano you have to calculate with €20 plus shipping costs.

-Here goes a clear plus point to the Raspberry PI Pico.
+Here goes a clear plus point to the Raspberry Pi Pico.
 Whereby there are also some “replicas” these even mostly from well-known manufacturers such as Adafruit.

 I think the price of this model will no longer do what roughly because the manufacturers all want to earn something on it and by the licensable layout must be achieved a certain price.